SettRaziel/bsi_cert_bot/README.md

 # BSI CERT RSS Bot
-Simple Mailbot that checks the BSI CERT RSS feed and parses CERT reports to be send to the given mail address
+Simple Mailbot that checks the BSI CERT RSS feed and parses CERT reports to be send to the given mail address.

 ## Help & Usage
 Specify JSON parameters for usage in config.json